dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 # switch java version in intelliJ
 File => Project Structure => Project SDK (chose either 8 or 11)
 ```
-why ms windows shows disk size less then they are 100gb = 93gb.
-Answer is simple, disk 1gb=1000mb, 1mb=1000kb, 1kb=1000bytes, this is the standard in SI (International System of Units), yet we have jedec where each increasing on 1024, take a look at this table
+why MS Windows shows disk size less than they are 100gb = 93gb.
+Answer is simple, disk 1gb=1000mb, 1mb=1000kb, 1kb=1000bytes, this is the standard in SI (International System of Units), yet we have JEDEC (Joint Electron Device Engineering Council)  where each increasing on 1024, take a look at this table
 ```
-        si        jedec
+        SI        JEDEC
 kilo    10**3     2**10
 mega    10**6     2**20
 giga    10**7     2**30
 tera    10**12    2**40
-...
 ```
-so windows just flip system of unit, 100gb in si became 93gb in jedec `100*10**9/2**30=93.13`
+so windows just flip system of unit, 100gb in si became 93gb in JEDEC `100*10**9/2**30=93.13`

 ###### CPU and Cache
 there are 3 types of memory: